The Eviction Process: What to Do After Serving a 30-Day Notice

 Hiring a lawyer is also recommended, especially if you are unsure of the eviction process or if the tenant has filed a countersuit.
 Their expertise will ensure that you have the best chance possible of getting a ruling in your favor.

-The eviction process can be complicated, time-consuming, and stressful.
-If you want to avoid any legal headaches, hiring a property management company and consulting a lawyer to take care of evictions is best.
+The eviction process in Virginia can be complicated, time-consuming, and stressful.
+If you want to avoid legal headaches, hiring a property management company and consulting a lawyer to take care of evictions is best.
 A property manager will have the experience and knowledge to ensure that works out for the best and that your tenant is legally required to vacate your rental property.

 Get more insights into the eviction process with a free copy of our “Rental Property Owner's Tenant Eviction Checklist.”